thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 -   those who use these low-level interfaces (e.g. implement agents, canister developments kits, emulators, other tooling).

--   those who implement these low-level interfaces (e.g. developers of the Internet Computer implementation)
+-   those who implement these low-level interfaces (e.g. developers of the BigFile implementation)

--   those who want to understand the intricacies of the Internet Computer's behavior in great detail (e.g. to do a security analysis)
+-   those who want to understand the intricacies of the BigFile's behavior in great detail (e.g. to do a security analysis)

 :::note

 This document is a rigorous, technically dense reference.
-It is not an introduction to the Internet Computer, and as such most useful to those who understand the high-level concepts.
+It is not an introduction to the BigFile, and as such most useful to those who understand the high-level concepts.
 Please see more high-level documentation first.

 :::

 ### Scope of this document

-If you think of the Internet Computer as a distributed engine that executes WebAssembly-based dapps, then this document describes exclusively the aspect of executing those dapps.
+If you think of the BigFile as a distributed engine that executes WebAssembly-based dapps, then this document describes exclusively the aspect of executing those dapps.
 To the extent possible, this document will *not* talk about consensus protocols, nodes, subnets, orthogonal persistence or governance.

-This document tries to be implementation agnostic: It would apply just as well to a (hypothetical) compatible reimplementation of the Internet Computer.
-This implies that this document does not cover interfaces towards those running the Internet Computer (e.g. data center operators, protocol developers, governance users), as topics like node update, monitoring, logging are inherently tied to the actual *implementation* and its architecture.
+This document tries to be implementation agnostic: It would apply just as well to a (hypothetical) compatible reimplementation of the BigFile.
+This implies that this document does not cover interfaces towards those running the BigFile (e.g. data center operators, protocol developers, governance users), as topics like node update, monitoring, logging are inherently tied to the actual *implementation* and its architecture.

-### Overview of the Internet Computer
+### Overview of the BigFile

-Dapps on the Internet Computer, or *IC* for short, are implemented as *canister smart contracts*, or *canisters* for short.
-If you want to build on the Internet Computer as a dapp developer, you first create a *canister module* that contains the WebAssembly code and configuration for your dapp, and deploy it using the [HTTPS interface](#http-interface).
+Dapps on the BigFile, or *IC* for short, are implemented as *canister smart contracts*, or *canisters* for short.
+If you want to build on the BigFile as a dapp developer, you first create a *canister module* that contains the WebAssembly code and configuration for your dapp, and deploy it using the [HTTPS interface](#http-interface).
 You can create canister modules using the Motoko language and the SDK, which is more convenient.
 If you want to use your own tooling, however, then this document describes [what a canister module looks like](#canister-module-format) and how the [WebAssembly code can interact with the IC](#system-api).

-Once your dapp is running on the Internet Computer, it is a canister smart contract, and users can interact with it.
+Once your dapp is running on the BigFile, it is a canister smart contract, and users can interact with it.
 They can use the [HTTPS interface](#http-interface) to interact with the canister according to the [System API](#system-api).

 The user can also use the HTTPS interface to issue read-only queries, which are faster, but cannot change the state of a canister.